Eli Rogers: Pre-draft

-Coming out of Louisville, Rogers was projected to go undrafted in the 2015 NFL Draft and was not a highly sought after undrafted free agent.
+Coming out of Louisville, Rogers was projected to go undrafted in the 2015 NFL draft and was not a highly sought after undrafted free agent.
 He also did not receive an invitation to the NFL Combine.
 On March 11, 2015, he participated at Louisville's pro day and performed all of the required combine and positional drills for team representatives and scouts.
-Representatives from all 32 NFL teams were present, including New England Patriots' head coach Bill Belichick, Pittsburgh Steelers' head coach Mike Tomlin, Cincinnati Bengals' head coach Marvin Lewis, and Pittsburgh Steelers' general manager Kevin Colbert to scout Rogers, DeVante Parker, Jamon Brown, Gerald Christian, Gerod Holliman, and 17 other prospects.
+Representatives from all 32 NFL teams were present, including New England Patriots head coach Bill Belichick, Steelers head coach Mike Tomlin, Cincinnati Bengals head coach Marvin Lewis, and Steelers general manager Kevin Colbert to scout Rogers, DeVante Parker, Jamon Brown, Gerald Christian, Gerod Holliman, and 17 other prospects.
 He was ranked as the 132nd-best wide receiver prospect available in the draft by NFLDraftScout.com.

+Pittsburgh Steelers

 2015

-Rogers signed a three-year contract worth $1.575 million as an undrafted free agent with the Pittsburgh Steelers.
+Rogers signed a three-year contract worth $1.575 million as an undrafted free agent with the Steelers.
 He spent the entire 2015 season on injured reserve.